SKJauch/portfolio/README.md

 ## Description

-A single page website that showcases my skills and my past projects with my resume also.
+A single page website that showcases my skills and my past projects.
+It will also have my resume so all of my information is in one place.

 ## Usage